smaremanda/add-in-docs/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 <OfficeApp xsi:type="ContentApp" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns="http://schemas.microsoft.com/office/appforoffice/1.1" >
 ```

->After you update the version of the add-in manifest schema to 1.1, you will need to remove the  **Capabilities** and **Capability** elements, and replace them with either the [Hosts and Host elements](http://msdn.microsoft.com/library/cff9fbdf-a530-4f6e-91ca-81bcacd90dcd%28Office.15%29.aspx) or the [Requirements and Requirement elements](../../docs/overview/specify-office-hosts-and-api-requirements.md).
+>**Note** After you update the version of the add-in manifest schema to 1.1, you will need to remove the  **Capabilities** and **Capability** elements, and replace them with either the [Hosts and Host elements](http://msdn.microsoft.com/library/cff9fbdf-a530-4f6e-91ca-81bcacd90dcd%28Office.15%29.aspx) or the [Requirements and Requirement elements](../../docs/overview/specify-office-hosts-and-api-requirements.md).

 ## Additional resources